 About Japanese Studies

 Japanese is a language spoken by over 130 million people in Japan and in Japanese emigrant communities.
-The FLL — Japanese Specialization develops proficiency in Japanese language and provides students with a grounding in the methods of analysis and criticism of the literature, culture and media of Japan.
+The FLL — Japanese Specialization major develops proficiency in Japanese language and provides students with a solid grounding in Japanese studies, as well as the methods of analysis and research of the literature, culture and media of Japan.

-- Learn more about the FLL — Japanese Specialization.
+- Learn more about the FLL — Japanese Specialization major.

 - Learn more about the Japanese Studies Minor.